garimaj2108/Data-Visualization-Team-Project/README.md

 - average home purchase prices
 - ones own personal buying capacity

-The premise in our visualization is simple, it is comparing citywise average salaries of individuals in different job profiles and their sq ft buying capacity in that particular city.
+The premise in our visualization is simple, it is comparing citywide average salaries of individuals in different job profiles and their sq ft buying capacity in that particular city.
 It is also comparing the home purchase price increase trend for the last 8 years, to provide an insight of what is the price growth rate in each city to determine the affordability.
-To dig deep on the growth rate we are presenting the increase or decrease in percentage of the average home price.
+To dig deep into the growth rate we are presenting the increase or decrease in the percentage of the average home price.

 Read more: Buying A Home: Choosing Your Location https://www.investopedia.com/university/home/home1.asp#ixzz503znTUe5 Follow us: Investopedia on Facebook
-(Write up intercepts from: http://lawcenter.giffords.org/scorecard/)
+(Write up intercepts from http://lawcenter.giffords.org/scorecard/)

-In the "Gun Saves Lives" visualization, we can see that states with stronger law ranks or stronger law grades have a lower Gun death rate rank or number of deaths by gun.
+In the "Gun Saves Lives" visualization, we can see that states with stronger law ranks or stronger law grades have a lower Gun death rate rank or the number of deaths by gun.

 ******************************************************************************************************************************

 ## Rebuttal Claim - Gun Control does not have any significant impact on saving lives :gun: :skull: :no_entry_sign:

 In the Rebuttal visualization, we can see that stronger law ranks or law grades do not have a significant impact on lowering the Gun death rate rank or number of deaths by gun.
 In the viz, we see that some states despite having a high Law Grade or Law Rank have a high number of Gun death rate rank or deaths by gun.